How Deep Is Your Love (Bee Gees song)

 "How Deep Is Your Love" is a ballad written and recorded by the Bee Gees in 1977 and released as a single in September of that year by RSO Records.
-It was ultimately used as part of the soundtrack to the film Saturday Night Fever.
+It was later used as part of the film Saturday Night Fevers soundtrack.
 It was a number-three hit in the United Kingdom and Australia.
 In the United States, it topped the Billboard Hot 100 on 25 December 1977 and stayed in the Top 10 for 17 weeks.
 It spent six weeks atop the US adult contemporary chart.
-It is listed at No. 27 on Billboards All Time Top 100.
+It is 27th on Billboards All Time Top 100.
 Alongside "Stayin' Alive" and "Night Fever", it is one of the group's three tracks on the list.
-The song was covered by Take That for their 1996 Greatest Hits album, reaching No. 1 on the UK Singles Chart for three weeks.
+Take That's recording of the song for their 1996 Greatest Hits album reached No. 1 on the UK Singles Chart for three weeks.

-"How Deep Is Your Love" ranked number 375 on Rolling Stones list of the 500 Greatest Songs of All Time.
-In a British TV special shown in December 2011, it was voted The Nation's Favourite Bee Gees Song by ITV viewers.
-During the Bee Gees' 2001 Billboard magazine interview, Barry said that this was his favourite Bee Gees song.
+"How Deep Is Your Love" ranked 375th on Rolling Stones list of the 500 Greatest Songs of All Time.
+In a 2011 British TV special, ITV viewers voted it The Nation's Favourite Bee Gees Song.
+In the Bee Gees' 2001 Billboard magazine interview, Barry said it was his favourite Bee Gees song.

 Composition and recording

-Following mixing for Here at Last...
+After mixing Here at Last...
 Bee Gees...
-Live, the Bee Gees began recording songs for what was to be the follow-up studio album to 1976's Children of the World.
-Then the call came from Robert Stigwood requesting songs for a movie he was producing.
-The Bee Gees obliged and gave him five songs, one of which was "How Deep Is Your Love".
-This track was written mainly by Barry, Robin and Maurice Gibb.
-Barry worked out the structure with keyboard player Blue Weaver.
-Co-producer Albhy Galuten later admits the contribution of Weaver on this track, "One song where Blue [Weaver] had a tremendous amount of input.
+Live, the Bee Gees began recording songs for the followup studio album to 1976's Children of the World.
+Then their manager Robert Stigwood requested songs for a movie he was producing.
+The Bee Gees obliged with five songs, one of which was "How Deep Is Your Love".
+Barry worked out the structure for the melody with keyboard player Blue Weaver.
+Co-producer Albhy Galuten later admitted Weaver's contribution, calling it a song "where Blue had a tremendous amount of input.
 There was a lot of things from his personality.
 That's one where his contribution was quite significant, not in a songwriting sense, though when you play piano, it's almost like writing the song.
 Blue had a lot of influence in the piano structure of that song".

-Weaver tells his story behind this track: